xactuary/Amazon_Vine_Analysis/README.md

 2. The following table shows the percent of reviews by star rating for non-Vine program reviews:

 ![](https://github.com/xactuary/Amazon_Vine_Analysis/blob/main/vine_n_pct.PNG)

+So there are 41,060 5 star reviews from non-Vine members.

 3. These reviews show that about 70% of non-Vine participant reviews have been given 5 stars.
 This is slightly higher than the Vine review percents but still in the same ballpark.
 In addition, 18% of the reviews rank the products as 4 stars.
 So the positive results total 88% which is almost exactly the same as the Vine review dataset.